 Across the internet, companies use the right keywords to optimize SEO content to rank for the search terms that people are looking for on search engines.
 Different search engines like YouTube, Google, Bing, and Amazon, all have audiences that use each platform to find the right information or product.
 That’s why each platform also has its own way of ranking keywords for searchers.

 So, how do you find the right keywords for Amazon SEO?
 And what is the best way to add them to your product description?
-This guide will help you understand how to perform keyword research on Amazon and use your keywords in your product listings.
+This guide will help you understand how to perform keyword research on Amazon with Helium 10’s Frankenstein.

 Why Are Amazon Keywords So Important?